This page is from APP, the official source of professional practice for policing.

 - emergency transport facilities for evacuees, survivors and casualties

-- medium-term to long-term welfare of survivors and bereaved (for example, setting up survivor reception centres, evacuation and humanitarian assistance centres, and social care support)
+- medium-to-long-term welfare of survivors and the bereaved (for example, setting up survivor reception centres, evacuation and humanitarian assistance centres, and social care support)

 - specialist environmental and public health advice